Cape Mounted Riflemen: Cape Regiment (1795–1827)

 The British retained the unit after taking over the colony in 1795, and renamed it the Cape Regiment.
 When the Dutch resumed the administration in 1803, they changed the name to the Corps van Vrye Hottentotten, i.e. "Corps of Free Hottentots" and again, in 1805, to the Hottentot Ligte Infanterie, i.e. "Hottentot Light Infantry".
+After British rule was reinstated in 1806, the unit was called the Cape Regiment again.
+The regiment had its headquarters at Simonstown and formed a key component of the Cape's frontier defences, repeatedly distinguishing itself in the early frontier wars.
+In 1817, it was divided into mounted and infantry sections, and was renamed the Cape Corps of Cavalry and Infantry, or "Cape Corps" for short.